rebane2001/aimobs/README.md

 - Fabric API

 ### Usage
 After installing the mod, grab your OpenAI API key from [here](https://beta.openai.com/account/api-keys), and set it with the `/aimobs setkey <key>` command.
+Also in order to let the mobs talk to you: First enable the Cloud Text-to-Speech API - [here](https://console.cloud.google.com/apis/library/texttospeech.googleapis.com) and then create your API key credential [here](https://console.cloud.google.com/apis/credentials).
+Once you have it, set it with the `/aimobs setvoicekey <voicekey>` command

 You should now be able to **talk to mobs by shift+clicking** on them!